Dividend ETFs

 The real comparison isn't whether JEPI is "good" in the abstract.
 It's whether monthly option-income generation fits your income needs and risk tolerance better than other approaches.

-JEPI is typically the best fit for investors who want monthly distributions from a covered-call strategy.
+JEPI is typically the best fit for investors who want monthly distributions from a covered-call strategy on broad market exposure.
 If you prefer quarterly income, different strategy, or broader market exposure, other options may suit you better.

 |---|---|---|---|